ebennequin/few-shot-open-set/README.md

 ## Data

+### Mini-ImageNet

-For mini-ImageNet, we still the same old version that you sent me.
+We still the same old version that you sent me.
 For TieredImageNet, to be continued...

+### Aircraft

 ## Extract features